HoiJean/djangoforbeginners-book/manuscript/ch2.md

 ## Conclusion

 Congratulations!
 We've covered a lot of fundamental concepts in this chapter.
-We built our first Django application and learned about Django's project and app structure.
+We built our first Django application and learned about Django's project/app structure.
 We started to learn about views, urls, and the internal web server.
 And we worked with git to track our changes and pushed our code into a private repo on Bitbucket.

 Continue on to **Chapter 3: Simple app** where we'll build and deploy a more complex Django application using templates and class-based views.